Azure/azure-sdk-for-go/sdk/storage/azqueue/README.md

 * A queue within the storage account, which contains a set of messages
 * A message within a queue, in any format, of up to 64 KiB

-The Azure Storage Queues client library for Python allows you to interact with each of these components through the use of a dedicated client object.
+The Azure Storage Queues client library for GO allows you to interact with each of these components through the use of a dedicated client object.

 ### Clients